Bernard Coyne (giant)

 Coyne was the tallest ever eunuchoidal infantile giant, a condition also known as gigantism.
-He was the tallest person in the world at the time of his death when, like Robert Wadlow, he was still growing.
+He was the tallest person in the world at the time of his death, like Robert Wadlow, he was still growing.
 He reportedly wore size 24 (American) shoes.

 Bernard Coyne died in 1921.
 He is buried in Anthon, Iowa, in a specially-made, extra-large coffin.